- Home

 A: No. Parents/caregivers are responsible for transportation to and from the program.
 Timely drop off and pick up are required, as supervision is not available before or after the program.

-A: Registration information will be mailed out at the end of January for the 2023-2024 school year.
-Registration will take place from February 1- February 28, 2023.
-Please contact the UPK office, located at the Good Shepherd School, 3288 East Henrietta Road, Henrietta NY 14467, either in person, via email (psammon@rhnet.org) or telephone (Patty Sammon, 585-359-7913) for more information.
+A: Registration information will be mailed out in January for the 2025-2026 school year.
+Applications will be accepted beginning January 13, 2025.
+Please contact the UPK office, located at the Good Shepherd building, 3288 East Henrietta Road, Henrietta NY 14467, either in person, via email (psammon@rhnet.org) or telephone (Patty Sammon, 585-359-7913) for more information.

 Q: What happens if more applications are received than available openings?

-A: Once your child has been selected for a UPK placement, you will receive an email with details regarding the location your child is registered for and the next steps in the process.
+A: Once your child has been selected for a UPK placement, you will receive an email containing the remainder of the registration paperwork and will be asked to schedule an intake meeting.
+Placement decisions will be made in April 2025.
 The remaining families will receive an email stating that they are on the waitlist.